Functional supramolecular systems

 Mechanically interlocked bisphosphoric acids

 This research project deals with the generation of functional interlocked molecules, such as catenanes and rotaxanes.
 As a first example, we have reported a novel catenane featuring two chiral 1,1´-binaphthyl-phosphoric acids.
 This catenane was successfully used as a receptor for chiral diamine-guest and is currently under investigation for a use in catalysis.
-For more information, please check our Minireview in Nachrichten aus der Chemie and the articles in Chemical Communications and Angewandte Chemie!
+For more information, please check our Minireviews in ChemCatChem and Nachrichten aus der Chemie and the articles in Chemical Communications and Angewandte Chemie!